SheffieldVeraAI at SemEval-2023: Mono and Multilingual Approaches for News Genre, Topic and Persuasion Technique Classification

-The paper, presented at SemEval-2023 by the researchers including our partners at the University of Sheffield, details the results of the work focusing on the classification of online news articles.
+The paper, presented at SemEval-2023 by the researchers including our partners from the University of Sheffield, details the results of the work focusing on the classification of online news articles.
 The work involved identifying the genre (opinion, objective reporting, or satire), detecting framing techniques, and classifying various persuasion methods in a multilingual context.
 The team employed advanced machine learning models, including mBERT and RoBERTa, enhanced with task-adaptive pretraining and ensemble methods, to tackle the challenges posed by multilingual data and class imbalance.
 Their innovative approaches resulted in top rankings across multiple languages, demonstrating the effectiveness of their strategies in accurately categorizing and analyzing news content.

 "SheffieldVeraAI at SemEval-2023 Task 3: Mono and Multilingual Approaches for News Genre, Topic and Persuasion Technique Classification" paper details the results of the work conducted within Task 3 at prestigious SemEval-2023 conference.
 The paper focused on classifying news articles by genre, topic framing, and persuasion techniques across multiple languages with the goal of distinguishing between opinion pieces, objective reporting, and satire, while also identifying specific framing and persuasion methods.